baguette/tmk/doc/refman.md

 * `-`: "Ignore errors".
 Do not stop executing the TMakefile, even if the command exited with a failure condition.
 * `+`: "Always execute".
 Execute the command even if `-n` was specified on the command line.
 This can be useful for debugging recursive TMakefiles.

-**Note**:  This is not the Tcl exec command.
+**NOTE**:  This is not the Tcl exec command.
 In TMakefiles, the original Tcl exec command is available as `tcl::exec`.

 ### include

 **`include `** *`filename`*

 Evaluate a Tcl file named *`filename`*.
 TMake uses the include search path to find the file.
-It defaults to the current directory and the system-wide TMake include directory, but additional directories can be specified with `-I` on the command line.
+It defaults to the current directory and the system-wide TMake include directory (typically `/usr/lib/tmake/include` on Unix systems), but additional directories can be specified with `-I` on the command line.
 The include search path is available in TMakefiles as a list stored in the variable `TM_INCLUDE_PATH`.

 ### make